phpfu/puphpet-installer/README.md

 ## Contributing

+### Running Unit Tests

+* `composer install`
+* `vendor/bin/phpunit`

+### Manually Testing Installer Output

 Testing this composer plugin is difficult because it involves at least 2 other projects: the loadsys/puphpet-release, and the project from which you want to consume it.
-This project contains a `test/` directory that is set up to exercise this installer and test the result of including the `loadsys/puphpet-release` package in a consumer project.
+This project contains a `tests/integration/` directory that is set up to exercise this installer and test the result of including the `loadsys/puphpet-release` package in a consumer project.
 To use it:

 1. Check out this project: `git clone git@github.com:loadsys/puphpet-release-composer-installer.git`